djdadz28/QExams/README.md

   res.render('people/new', { title: 'People Add' });
 });
 ```
+3. restart the app
-3. Now you can access or link this url `localhost:3000/people/new`
+4. Now you can access or link this url `localhost:3000/people/new`